po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

 * It's done when I see the `package.json` file created in the [Unsolved](./Unsolved/) folder.

-* It's done when I have installed the `inquirer` package successfully and see it listed in the `package.json` file.
+* It's done when I have installed the `inquirer` version 8.2.4 package successfully and see it listed in the `package.json` file.

 * It's done when I see the `node_modules` folder and `package-lock.json` file in the [Unsolved](./Unsolved/) folder.